 - They also contain high amount of Vitamin C

 There really are no downsides to bananas, apart from the fact they do have a large number of natural sugars in them.
 But these sugars are what make bananas good as an energy food.
-So the calories in banana are good calories, because they are calories that give you the energy to live a fit and healthy lifestyle and not be a couch potato.
+So the calories in banana are good calories; calories that give you the energy to live a fit and healthy lifestyle and not be a couch potato.

 - Vitamin C is an important ingredient for a healthy body.
 How so?
 It helps the body fights infections, heal wounds, allows for synthesis of connective tissues and better absorption of Iron which means better health.
 A banana a day can give you all of that!

 - Potassium found in banana is a mineral that helps muscles build and grow, as well as plays an important role in protein synthesis.
 So the protein supplements you take can be done away with if you depend on a good old Banana shake post workout.
 Potassium helps nerve impulses that cause muscle contractions, so it really is a wonderful treat, whether you choose to take it pre-workout or post-workout.
 Also, this potassium is good for you if strokes run in your family.
 As bananas are low in sodium but high in potassium, they reduce your chances for stroke and regulate optimum blood pressure levels.

 - If you are so worried about calories in banana, let us put your mind to ease.
 Bananas contain 3 natural sugars which are Fructose, Sucrose and Glucose.
 But that is not all.
 They also contain high dietary fibers, so they really are great energy foods.
 This is why athletes depend on bananas as much as they depend on their energy mixes and protein supplements.
 These sugars offer a boost of energy and aren’t stored as fat if you use them up with your regular active lifestyle.